eriklarsen4/ggplot-scripts/Bioinformatics/Volcano-plot-tutorial.md

 Erik Larsen
 7/16/2021

-I developed the following code as a tutorial for graphical analysis of long-read, `Illumina` transcriptomic data in Dr. Martha Bhattacharya's lab.
+I developed the following code as a tutorial for graphical analysis of long-read, `Illumina` transcriptomic data in `Dr. Martha Bhattacharya`'s lab at UA.
 We processed the reads on a 3rd party server, [Usegalaxy.org](https://usegalaxy.org/), using a bioinformatics standard differential expression algorithm, known as [DESeq2](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-014-0550-8).